Chapter 2 - Eligibility Requirements

 There is no bar to adjustment of status for refugees who have firmly resettled in a foreign country subsequent to being admitted to the United States as refugees.

-There is no bar to adjustment of status for refugees who previously had the status of an exchange nonimmigrant under INA 101(a)(15)(J) and who had been subject to the foreign resident requirement under INA 212(e), even if the foreign resident requirement was never met.
-In this case, no waiver is necessary.
+There is no bar to adjustment of status for a refugee who previously had the status of an exchange visitor (J-1 and J-2 nonimmigrant), and who is subject to the 2-year foreign residence requirement under INA 212(e), even if the applicant never met the foreign residence requirement.
+The applicant is not required to show proof of compliance with or obtain a waiver of the foreign residence requirement if applying to adjust status under INA 209.

 While reviewing a case, an officer may become aware that, at the time a derivative refugee was admitted to the United States, he or she did not possess the requisite relationship to the principal refugee and as such was not entitled to derivative refugee status at time of admission.
 In certain instances, these applicants may be found inadmissible for fraud or misrepresentation because they were questioned about their marital status and familial relationships during the Form I-590 interview or interview for Form I-730 derivative refugee status, or at the port of entry.